ziyunliu4444/osu2mir/README.md

 extract_uninherited_timing_points.py extracts uninherited timing points in .json format with corresponding audio.

 self_track_madmom.py is the pipeline we used to run madmom inferences.
+Use GPU if possible.

 madmom_evaluation.py compares madmom result with user's annotations.